Bergyx/100_Days_WebDeveloper_Journey/README.md

-# 100 Days WebDeveloper Journey 🚀
+# 100 Days Web Developer Journey 🚀

 I am documenting my progress in learning programming.
 My goal is to master Full-Stack Web Development at a junior level in 100 days.